devChuk/hackNY_website/README.md

 A Wordpress theme built just for the [hackNY website](http://hackny.org).

 I'll add the hackny theme to the official hackNY group repo once I'm done with it.
-Instead of using some devironment like VVV, I'm just using my own setup so just excuse these notes for myself:
+Instead of using some developer environment like VVV, I'm just using my own setup so just excuse these notes for myself:

 `sudo apache2ctl -k start`: spins up the Apache server